Open source · MIT License

 Review & Refine automatic

-Four AI agents — architecture, code quality, spec compliance, tests — review the code from different perspectives and auto-fix Critical/High findings.
-Up to 3 loops until clean.
+Seven AI agents — architecture, code quality, security, performance, spec compliance, accessibility, tests — review the code from different perspectives and auto-fix Critical/High findings.
+Up to 6 loops until clean.

 Final Validation automatic